You’ve read the articles and watched the videos, and know that having an electric pressure cooker is a great way to save time in the kitchen.

 Think about other places you might want to cook, too.

-Some of us think the best part of vacation is not having to cook every day, but on longer trips this can get awfully expensive.
-Especially if you’re taking a road trip, consider leaving some room in the car for your instant pot.
+Some of us think the best part of vacation is not having to cook every day, but on longer trips, this can get awfully expensive.
+Especially if you’re taking a road trip, consider leaving some room in the car for your Instant Pot.

 You can bring some staples from home, but also consider finding a local grocery or farmer’s market so you can sample the local produce.